1. What is admissibility?

-The Canadian Government conducts criminality checks for refugee applicants to determine whether the applicant has been convicted of any crimes or has committed any acts or omissions that would make him/her inadmissible to Canada.
+The Canadian government conducts criminality checks for all immigrants to Canada, including refugees sponsored for resettlement, to determine whether the applicant has been convicted of any crimes or has committed any acts or omissions that would make him/her inadmissible to Canada.

 6. For the criminality check, is the refugee applicant required to request a police reference clearance/check from their country of origin?

 No, the refugee applicant is not expected to do this because doing so might put them at risk of persecution.
-A Canadian visa officer might, however, request that the applicant obtain a police clearance from the current country of residence.
-An inability to provide such a clearance will not result in a rejection of the refugee sponsorship case if the refugee applicant is able to provide a reason for it.
-Failure to provide a reason or explanation may raise concerns about the credibility of the refugee applicant.
+A Canadian visa officer might, however, request that the applicant obtain a police certificate from their current country of residence (often the country of asylum or host country).
+The inability to provide such a certificate will not result in an automatic rejection of the refugee sponsorship application if the refugee applicant is able to provide a reason for not being able to submit the certificate.
+Failure to provide a reasonable explanation may raise concerns about the credibility of the refugee applicant.

 7. What is a security check?

-A security check is conducted by the Canadian Government to identify persons who may pose a risk to Canada’s security.
-Refugee applicants who are deemed to have been or still are members of terrorist organizations and persons who have committed serious human rights violations, crimes against humanity or war crimes are not admissible to Canada (i.e. are not allowed to enter and live in Canada).
-Additionally, the Canadian government has designated certain regimes as perpetrators of gross human rights violations.
-Persons who were senior officials of designated regimes may subsequently be considered inadmissible to Canada.
+A security check is conducted by the Canadian government to identify persons who may pose a risk to Canada’s security.
+Refugee applicants who are deemed to have been or still are members of terrorist organizations and persons who have committed terrorist acts, serious human rights violations, crimes against humanity, genocide, war crimes or subversive activities are not admissible to Canada (i.e. are not allowed to enter and live in Canada).
+Moreover, the Canadian government has designated certain regimes as perpetrators of gross human rights violations.
+Persons who were senior officials of designated regimes may be considered inadmissible to Canada.

-8. If principal refugee applicant or one of the other family members on the refugee sponsorship undertaking is found to be inadmissible, can we still go ahead and sponsor the rest of the refugee family?
+8. If a Principal Applicant or one of the other family members on the refugee sponsorship undertaking is found to be inadmissible, can we still go ahead and sponsor the rest of the refugee family?

-No, under Article 42 of the IRPA, if one of the applicants (principal or dependants) is found inadmissible, all of the family members included in the refugee sponsorship application (accompanying or nonaccompanying) are considered inadmissible and will not be able to be sponsored.
+No, under Article 42 of the IRPA, if one of the applicants (principal or dependant) is found inadmissible, all of the family members included in the refugee sponsorship application (accompanying or non-accompanying) are considered inadmissible and will not be able to be sponsored.